Generic user registration for the Pyramid web framework

 config.add_view('pluserable.views.AuthController', attr='login', route_name='login', renderer='yourapp:templates/login.jinja2') config.add_view('pluserable.views.ForgotPasswordController', attr='forgot_password', route_name='forgot_password', renderer='yourapp:templates/forgot_password.jinja2') config.add_view('pluserable.views.ForgotPasswordController', attr='reset_password', route_name='reset_password', renderer='yourapp:templates/reset_password.jinja2') config.add_view('pluserable.views.RegisterController', attr='register', route_name='register', renderer='yourapp:templates/register.jinja2') config.add_view('pluserable.views.ProfileController', attr='profile', route_name='profile', renderer='yourapp:templates/profile.jinja2')

 Take a look at this class.
 This is where we store all the strings in pluserable.
-If you’d like to change one or two messages, simply subclass this, then do:
+If you’d like to change one or two messages, simply create a subclass and configure it:

 Changing the primary key column name